Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 A veteran is one who once was a member of the Armed Forces of the United States (Coast Guard, Marine Corps, Air Force, Army, or Navy) who served on active duty until discharged under several conditions other than dishonorable.

 To be called a veteran, there is no specific number of days a student must be on active duty.
-But according to the National Guard or Reserves’ enlistment, being on active duty for training does not qualify one as a veteran.
+However, according to the National Guard or Reserves’ enlistment, being on active duty for training does not qualify one as a veteran.

 Importance of Earning a Degree as a Military Veteran